Daktari: Cast

-Judy the Chimp also portrayed "Debbie the Bloop" on Lost in Space.

 Clarence the Lion died at the age of 7 on July 14, 1969, six months after Daktari was last telecast on CBS.
 When he was not being filmed, the lion was booked as an attraction at expositions and died in Peoria, Illinois, where he was scheduled to appear at the Heart of Illinois Fair.

-Notable guest stars over the years included Louis Gossett Jr., Sterling Holloway, Bruce Bennett, Virginia Mayo, Chips Rafferty and Paul Winfield.
+Notable guest stars over the years included Louis Gossett Jr., Sterling Holloway, Bruce Bennett, Virginia Mayo, Chips Rafferty, Paul Winfield and Don Marshall.

 Bruno the Bear also appeared as a guest star before he became the main bear playing the title role in the later Ivan Tors series, Gentle Ben.

 Episodes

 The series was broadcast in four seasons, the first in early 1966, and the last three each beginning in September 1966, 1967, and 1968.